 If you understood a business perfectly and the future of the business, you would need very little in the way of a margin of safety.
 So, the more vulnerable the business is, assuming you still want to invest in it, the larger the margin of safety you’d need.
 If you’re driving a truck across a bridge that says it holds 10,000 pounds and you’ve got a 9,800 pound vehicle, if the bridge is 6 inches above the crevice it covers, you may feel okay; but if it’s over the Grand Canyon, you may feel you want a little larger margin of safety… Warren Buffett

-If a stock price is significantly below the actual fair value of a company, that percentage difference is known as the Margin of Safety.
-Essentially the percentage that a company is undervalued by the stock market.
+If a stock price is significantly below the company’s actual fair value, that percentage difference is known as the Margin of Safety.
+Essentially the percentage that the stock market undervalues a company.

 In other words, the Margin of Safety is the percentage difference between a company’s Fair Value per share and its actual stock price.
 If a company has profits and assets that outweigh a company’s stock market valuation, this represents a Margin of Safety for the investor.
 The higher the margin of safety, the better.